dell-asm/dell-brocade/README.md

       url ssh://root:secret@brocade_fos1.example.com:22

 ### Brocade FOS operations
-This module can be used to create or delete an alias,add/remove member to/from alias, create or delete a zone, add/remove member to/from a zone, create or delete config, activate or de-activate config.
+This module can be used to create or delete an alias, add/remove member to/from alias, create or delete a zone, add/remove member to/from a zone, create or delete config, activate or de-activate config.
 For example:

    brocade_member_alias { 'demoAlias':